Sequoia/sequoia.github.com/_content/posts/k8s-resource-optimization.md

 ## High-Level Goals

-*   **Goal 1: Cost:** Use as few resources as possible to reduce how much we spend renting computers from Google (where our Kubernetes cluster ultimately runs)
+*   **Goal 1: Cost:** Use as few resources as possible to reduce how much we spend renting computers (where our Kubernetes cluster ultimately runs)
 *   **Goal 2: Availability:** Keep our application availability high and keep response times within acceptable ranges
 *   **Goal 3: Scaling** Handle spikes in traffic gracefully (sort of a sub-goal of **Goal 2: Availability**)